shivg/react-youtube/README.md

 #recast.ly
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a personal project .

+An MVP implementing Youtube interface with live searching and displaying of results in real time